braineatingmachines/braineatingmachines.github.io/camp-policy.md

 ## Weather & Emergency Closures

-- **Severe Weather:** In case of severe weather or emergencies requiring camp closure, we will notify families via email and phone by 7:00 AM.
+- **Severe Weather:** In case of severe weather or emergencies requiring camp closure, we will notify families via email by 7:00 AM.
 - **Make-Up Days:** We will make every effort to schedule make-up days for closures due to facility issues or severe weather.
 No make-up days are provided for individual absences.
 - **Outdoor Activities:** Most activities occur indoors.
 Any outdoor time is at instructor discretion based on weather conditions.